GatoGraphQL/ExtensionStarter/layers/GatoGraphQLForWP/plugins/extension-name/README.md

-# Extension Name for Gato GraphQL
+# Hello Dolly for Gato GraphQL

-Integration of plugin Extension Name with Gato GraphQL
+Integration of plugin Hello Dolly with Gato GraphQL

 ## Install